 - 3 Eggs

-- In large bowl, combine flour, baking powder, baking soda, salt and sugar and stir until combined.
+- In a large bowl, combine flour, baking powder, baking soda, salt and sugar, and stir until combined.
 Add eggs, buttermilk, and melted butter and whisk to combine.
-Batter should have some lumps.
+The batter should have some lumps.
 Embrace the pancake batter lumps.

 - Coat with butter or spray with non-stick cooking spray.

 - Using a 1/2 cup, pour pancake batter onto pan.

 - When bubbles appear on top of the pancake, flip to cook the other side.
 Watch carefully as pancakes can brown quickly.
 Keep it at a lower heat to ensure that the inside gets cooked through without the outside getting too brown.
 Serve warm.

 - Top with strawberries, bananas, berries, whipped cream, and real maple syrup.

 We serve these every single Valentine’s Day with a big glass of Strawberry milk….because calories don’t count on holidays.
 I made up that rule.
 Just go with it.
 Happy Sunday, my friends! xo https://www.modernhoney.com/5-ways-to-make-valentines-day-special-for-kids/